-Kathe Head is the Managing Principal of the Keyser Marston Associates, Inc. Los Angeles office.
+Kathe Head is the President of Keyser Marston Associates, Inc. and the Managing Principal of the Los Angeles office.
 Kathe joined the firm in 1983, and manages the firm’s affordable housing practice.
 She also provides public and private clients with real estate economic analysis for a wide variety of land uses

 Kathe plays a key role in structuring affordable housing transactions, strategy development, policy analyses and program creation for housing successors to former redevelopment agencies, cities and counties throughout California.
 She also actively participates in crafting California legislative housing initiatives.